tensorflow/community/rfcs/20180821-differentiable-functional-while.md

 *   Do not accumulate loop vars that are passed-through unchanged.
 *   Rewrite the forward pass to add accumulators when gradients are requested.
     *   This will require creating a new While op and new FunctionDefs for the loop condition and body.
     *   Since we cannot remove nodes from the Graph there will be unused functions and the dangling While op in the GraphDef.
+These will however be pruned out at runtime and hence will not affect performance or correctness.

 ### Computing gradients